 Over the last few years, I’ve hiked somewhere north of 3,000 miles in the UK.
 Every hike was planned with pubs in mind.
 For me a good walk is hiking and pubs in nearly equal measure.
 As a result, I’ve seen my fair share of country pubs.
 Not all of them are winners.
 Most are solid, and a scant few are exceptional.

 But how do I measure the virtue of a country pub?
 Initially, I’d venture that a good country pub needs two essential ingredients: good beer and an atmosphere with some measure of bucolic aesthetic.
 Put these two factors together in almost any measure, I’m satisfied.
-But what takes a good solid country pub into exceptional territory?
+But what makes a good solid country pub into exceptional territory?
 Great beer and/or great atmosphere?
 Yes, of course.
 But I think the true greatness variable is more difficult to measure than the other two.
 It’s about the people.
 People make a good pub great, even a mediocre pub great.

 Warmth, friendliness, hospitality.
 A pub can’t be great without it.
 Just the name “public house” invokes this truth.
 It’s a place for community, everyone is welcome.

 A few hours later, I entered the well-manicured outskirts of Hetton, home to the famous Angel Inn and Hetton brewing, which brews a couple of beers I really like.
 As I approached the Angel Inn, it became apparent something was off.
-A slew of Porsches and Range Rovers sat conspicuously in the very clean (sterile?) facade of what was once the Angel Inn but now “The Angel At Hetton,” adorned with a large Michelin star plaque.
+A slew of Porsches and Range Rovers sat conspicuously in the very clean (sterile?) facade of what was once the Angel Inn but now “The Angel At Hetton,” complete with large Michelin star plaque.
 I could feel the side glances as I approached.
 A minute later, I had been politely turned away from The Angel At Hetton, as beer was apparently reserved for guests of the establishment.

 This blog is not the place to fully articulate my disdain for that recently “reimagined” pomp factory.
 It was no longer a pub.
 In fact, it had become the antithesis of a pub.
-I shook the dust off my feet, slightly relieved the obligation of another queasily choked-down pint had been postponed.
+I shook the dust off my feet, slightly relieved that the obligation of another queasily choked-down pint had been postponed.

 Thusly, my hike began.
 Pubs came and went.
-A wedding at the Craven Arms in Appletreewick (one of my favorite pubs for years) brought a bus load of posh sounding Londoners who, after a few drinks, played a role in a night of a parade of pints of Old Peculiar from wooden casks as well as deep conversations.
+A wedding at the Craven Arms in Appletreewick (one of my favorite pubs for years) brought a bus load of posh sounding Londoners who, after a few drinks, played a role in a night of a parade of pints of Old Peculiar from wooden casks and deep conversations.
 Earlier in the day, the relatively new publican up the road at the New Inn reluctantly showed me the cellar for his astonishing 14 beer engine rural pub.
 I still don’t know how he can go through that much beer.

 It quickly became obvious that the covid staff shortages would result in a number of pubs with limited hours.
 So I came to terms with the fact that I would have to settle for a picture of a pub when I couldn’t get in.
 Fortunately, while this wasn’t an infrequent occurrence, there were only a couple pubs I was disappointed not to get into.